0cjs/sedoc/EE/tools/KiCad.md

 ### General

+- There is a checker (list/checkmark icon) for almost everything, including symbols, schematics, boards, etc. Run it often, keeping the checker window open for files (e.g. schematics, but not symbols) that have it.
+- For partially completed designs, ignore the list output and check that the sections of the schematic or board that are supposed to be ok now have no checker arrows.

 Movement and Selection:
 - Right-click-drag to scroll; mouse wheel to zoom.
 - Click element to select.
-(For components, line or blank space inside it.)
+(For symbols, line or blank space inside it.)
-- Shift-select to add to selection.
+  `E` on selected element to edit properties.
 - Drag left to right: only components entirely inside the selection box.
 - Drag right to left: all components intersecting the selection box.
+- Shift-select to add to selection.
+- Snapping (watch cursor for icon indicating current snap):
+  - Snap to object can project w/e.g. lines past endpoint.
+  - Some objects can always use their own grid setting;
+    see "Grid Overrides" in Preferences » PCB Editor » Grids.
+  - `Ctrl` disables grid snapping.
+  - `Shift` disables object snapping.
+  - Toggle 90°/45° restriction with `Shift-Space` or left toolbar.

+Repeating:
+- Press `Insert` for a "smart do-again" of the action you just did.
+E.g., place a label `A0`, then `Insert` will put label `A1` on the next pin down, again will place `A2` on the pin below that, etc.

 Measurement and Grids:
 - Measurements for the current location of the cursor are shown at the